Greenlight logo

 Mother and her kid taking a groufie at a restaurant

-While this category seems pretty straightforward, it can get blurry when you also have an entertainment budget.
-For instance, if you have a weekly date night or you buy a hot dog at a baseball game, it can be hard to figure out what part of your budget that should come from.
+While this category seems pretty straightforward, it can get blurry when eating out overlaps with your entertainment budget.
+If you go out for a weekly date night or grab a hot dog at a baseball game, is that groceries or entertainment money?

 5. Healthcare